denten-books/plain-text/2-surface.md

 a word on keyboard produces one sort of a structure on tape or disk and another on the screen.
 The two are related but not equivalent.

+The diffusion of simulated text through the Turing machine will lead us to an archive of source materials somewhat unusual for a work on literary theory.
+It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
+In search for the location of the symbol, we will explore a number of symbol-manipulating devices that facilitate the production of text.
+These will be found on the pages of mathematical journals and in patent portfolios.
+Their ubiquity necessitates our attention.
+Several such devices, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
+Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to complicate in return for the illusion of simplicity, and to exist within that illusion without understanding how it is made.

 As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as milestones along our
 journey: Goldberg's *Controller*, the IBM *MT/SC*, and Engelbart's *Time Fob*.